 As far as word processors go, Microsoft Word is still the king.
 Even today, we keep discovering hidden Word features that make our lives easier.
-And just as surprising, we keep discovering new ways to get access to Word.
+And just as surprising, we keep discovering new ways to get Microsoft Word for free.

-Here are all the ways to get Microsoft Word and almost all of them are free.
+Here are all the ways to access Microsoft Word and almost all of them are free.

 Platforms: Windows, Mac, Linux